benchmarko/LocoBasic/README.md

 # LocoBasic - Light version of Locomotive BASIC

-- L...Basic is mainly used for calculations.
+- LocoBasic is mainly used for calculations.
 It runs in a Browser or on the command line with node.js
 - Control structures like IF...ELSE, and FOR and WHILE loops are directly converted to JaveScript
 - GOTO or ON GOTO are not suppoered.
 Use GOSUB, ON GOSUB instead.
 The GOSUB line is interpreted as subroutine start.
-- Subroutine style: Line from GOSUB <line> starts a subroutine which is ended be a single RETURN in a line.
+- Subroutine style: Line from GOSUB \<line> starts a subroutine which is ended be a single RETURN in a line.
 Do not nest subroutines.
 - Variable types: No type checking: "$" to mark a string variable is optional; "!", "%" are not supported
 - No automatic rounding to integer for integer parameters
 - Computations are done with JavaScript precision; arity and precedence of operators follows Locomotive BASIC